Humphrey Nabimanya

-Humphrey Nabimanya is a globally celebrated Ugandan social entrepreneur, philanthropist, peer educator, founder and team leader at Reach A Hand, Uganda.
+Humphrey Nabimanya is a Ugandan social entrepreneur, philanthropist, peer educator, founder and team leader at Reach A Hand, Uganda.
+He founded the Ikon Awards.

-Early life
+Early life and education

-Nabimanya was born on 14 November 1988 in Katereza Rugando Rwamapara, Mbarara to Mr. Rwanyamukanga Yafesi and Ms. Endinais Barbara Kyetarire.
-The couple share 8 children including Dan Bwegare, Jessica Census, Kyembabazi Dorah, Rogers Musasizi, Sasira Hope and Enock Mbareba.
+Nabimanya was born on 14 November 1988 and has seven siblings.

-Education

-Nabimanya attended Rubaga Primary school (Queen of Peace) in 2003, Kiira College Butiki from 2004-2007 for his 0’level, and Namirembe Hillside High School between 2008 – 2009.
+Nabimanya attended Rubaga Primary school (Queen of Peace) in 2003, Kiira College Butiki from 2004 to 2007 for his 0-level, and Namirembe Hillside High School between 2008 and 2009.
 In 2013, he graduated from Makerere University with a bachelor's degree in community psychology.

 Career

-A recipient of the 2011 Young Achievers Award for Film and Photography, Humphrey is a seasoned youth Sexual Reproductive Health and Rights (SRHR) advocate, leader, change agent and a presenter of a youth empowerment show on NBS Television in Uganda.
+A recipient of the 2011 Young Achievers Award for Film and Photography, Nabimanya is a youth Sexual Reproductive Health and Rights advocate, leader, change agent and a presenter of a youth empowerment on NBS Television in Uganda.

-In 2011 while in his first year at the University, Nabimanya founded Reach A Hand, Uganda a youth led non-profit organization focused on youth empowerment programs with an emphasis on Sexual Reproductive Health and Rights (SRHR), HIV/AIDS awareness and prevention.
-"A youth Advocate in Africa with more than years of hands on experience in Sexual and Reproductive Health and Rights" (SRHR), youth empowerment and related issues.
+In 2011, his first year at the university, Nabimanya founded Reach A Hand, Uganda a youth led non-profit organization focused on youth empowerment programs with an emphasis on Sexual Reproductive Health and Rights, HIV/AIDS awareness and prevention.

-Through Reach A Hand Uganda, Nabimanya has created a movement of young advocates through a youth led and youth serving platform of over 46 core team members and 1,755 volunteers (growing per year) under the Peer Educators Academy who by the end of 2020 had helped to directly reach over 6,618,171 through various project interventions and 18,205,652 through social media.
-Reach A Hand Uganda currently has interventions in 66 schools reaching approximately 20,100 young people and 67,193 out of school young people.
+Through Reach A Hand Uganda, Nabimanya has created a movement of young advocates with a team of 46 members and 1,755 volunteers under the Peer Educators Academy who, by the end of 2020, had helped to reach over 6,618,171 people through various project interventions and 18,205,652 through social media.
+Reach A Hand Uganda has interventions in 66 schools reaching approximately 20,100 young people and 67,193 out of school young people.